Loyola University Chicago

 Last year our Rome Program enrolled 27 students, 25 of whom were from Loyola Chicago and 2 from another law school.

 The Study Law Abroad Program is offered as part of the fully accredited curriculum of Loyola University Chicago School of Law.
 The program is also fully accredited by the ABA as an approved foreign summer program.
 Participating non-Loyola students are responsible for securing approval of their own school to transfer credit.
 Grades for courses will be earned and awarded in increments of A, A-, B+, B, B-, C+, C, C-, D, F; grades will be determined by a written examination and/or paper(s) at the discretion of the instructor.

 Acceptance of any credit or grade for any course taken in the program is subject to determination by the student's home school.
 It is unlikely that participation in foreign summer programs may be used to accelerate graduation.
 A student interested in acceleration of graduation should discuss this issue with his/her school officials in light of ABA Standard 305, Interpretation 4.

 Non-Loyola Students are responsible for requesting a transcript of grades, which will be available in early October by sending a written request for transcript to:

-OR an on-line request by going to the following website form:
+the following website form: